 CASH FLOW STATEMENTS

-As a result of the strong financial performance in 2019, leverage ratios decreased well ahead of the levels agreed with our financing partners, which resulted in adequate covenant headroom at the end of 2019.
+As a result of the healthy financial performance in 2021, leverage ratios remain well ahead of the levels agreed with our financing partners, which resulted in adequate covenant headroom at the end of 2021.

 CHIEF FINANCIAL OFFICER